Analyze Mode

 cli.mjs analyze

-Provide a vulnerability report and relevant code repository, get automated fixes right away.
+Provide a code repository, get automated fixes right away.
+You can also provide a vulnerability report to analyze or

 Options: